andreasadinata/react-hot-or-cold/README.md

-# Merrython
+# Hot or Cold
-A Simple game made by React and Redux.
+Hot or Cold is a simple game made by React and Redux, in which, the user has to guess the number between 1-100.
+Each feedbacks give a clue to the user based on the differences between the guess and the actual random number.
+The game is a mix of a lot of luck and a small of problem solving skill.

 ![home-page](https://github.com/andreasadinata/react-hot-or-cold/blob/master/src/images/screenshots/home.png)

 ![guess](https://github.com/andreasadinata/react-hot-or-cold/blob/master/src/images/screenshots/guess.png)